 Always Being the Odd Person Out

-When you start making extra payments on your debt or your mortgage you will get pretty excited and want to share your success with others.
+When you start making extra payments on your debt or your mortgage you will get pretty excited.
+Then you’ll want to share your success with others.
 But it seems like other people don’t get it.

-Most people don’t budget, live paycheck to paycheck and don’t even consider paying off their debt early.
-So when they see someone else like you or me doing it, sometimes a light goes off in their head but other times, you may just be written off as a money obsessed weirdo.
+Most people don’t budget (unfortunately), live paycheck to paycheck and don’t even consider paying off their debt early.
+So when they see someone else like you or me doing it, a light may go off in their head but other times, you may just be written off as a money-obsessed weirdo.

 Not Being Able to Make Ends Meet

-Even though I work constantly, live frugally and budget accordingly, sometimes things still seem to fall apart and I feel as if I’m just scraping by until pay day.
-My friends who live paycheck to paycheck and don’t even plan for the future seem to have more money to go around than I do.
+Even though I work constantly, live frugally and budget accordingly, when I had my 9-5 job sometimes things still seemed to fall apart and I’d feel as if I’m just scraping by until payday.
+My friends who lived paycheck to paycheck and didn’t even plan for the future seemed to have more money to go around than I do.

-Sometimes I feel like I work so hard only to make just a little progress.
+Sometimes I’d feel like I worked so hard only to make just a little progress.
 I’m sure we’ve all had low points like these.
-Mine was when I looked into my account on pay day after making savings contributions, paying all my bills, and debt payments only to find out I had $26 to get me through the next two weeks.
+Mine was when I looked into my account on payday after making savings contributions, paying all my bills, and debt payments only to find out I had $26 to get me through the next two weeks.

-When you’re faced with an impossible task you make it work anyway and prove that you’re better than the worst thing that’s ever happened to you.
+When you’re faced with what seems like an impossible task, you make it work anyway.
+You prove that you’re better than the worst thing that’s ever happened to you.

 Is It Even Worth It?

-I’ll embrace every angle of this journey for what it is – the good times and the bad, the exciting moments and the boring ones – because I know that the fundamentals of life and success don’t always involve cupcakes and roses.
+I like to embrace every angle of this journey for what it is.
+The good times and the bad, the exciting moments and the boring ones.
+Because I know that the fundamentals of life and success don’t always involve cupcakes and roses.
 At the end of the day, I’m grateful that I’m here and still standing.
 Things could be a lot better, but they could be a lot worse too.

 What unglamorous elements of the personal finance journey have you encountered and how do you deal with it?